nvohra0016/nvohra0016.github.io/_portfolio/portfolio-2.md

 [![Soil consolidation](/images/soil_consolidation_video_shot.png)](https://youtu.be/yGoINILFoo0 "Click to view simulation")

 <div align = "center">
-Simulation created by the author of this article using deal.ii
+Simulation created by the author using deal.ii
 </div>

 A 1D code in MATLAB to solve the Biot's equations is written by the author here [https://github.com/nvohra0016/Biot1D-MATLAB](https://github.com/nvohra0016/Biot1D-MATLAB).
 The documentation has also been provided.